imphasing/schemin/README.md

     (hefty-computation superfluous-computation)

+Or this basic macro rewriter, which makes a list of the arguments given to it, using a quasiquoting template:

+    (define-rewriter simple
+      (lambda args
+        `(list ,@args)))

 Check out the examples directory for more examples of what Schemin is capable of.

 Implemented featues:
 --------------------

++ Basic unhygenic macros, using define-rewriter paired with quasiquoting.
++ All primitive types in r5rs besides vectors
 + First-class continuations and call/cc
 + IO Ports (File and console IO)
 + define and set!